pynenc/pynenc/README.md

   This structured approach to concurrency management in Pynenc allows for precise control over task execution, ensuring efficient handling of tasks without overloading the system and adhering to specified constraints.

-- **Flexible Configuration with `PynencBuilder`**: A fluent builder interface allows users to configure apps programmatically, including Redis vs memory mode, runners, logging levels, concurrency control, and argument formatting.
+- **Flexible Configuration with `PynencBuilder`**: A builder interface allows users to configure apps programmatically, including Redis vs memory mode, runners, logging levels, concurrency control, and argument formatting.

 - **Automatic Task Prioritization**: Pynenc prioritizes tasks by simply counting the number of dependencies each task has.
 The task with the most dependencies is selected first.